 While this approach was designed to support members close to retiring who may have been significantly affected by the Scheme changes, a court recently found that, in its current form, it does not comply with age discrimination rules.
-An employment tribunal will now decide the most appropriate course of action.
-This may mean that the underpin will be extended to apply to younger members than those in the original group.
+An employment tribunal will now consider what remedy is appropriate but it may mean that the underpin will be extended to apply to younger members than those in the original group.